hakal104/autoPETIII/README.md

-# Model for the final submission of the autoPET challenge III
+Model for the final submission of the autoPET III challenge